 - For quicker cleanup, line the baking dish with foil and grease the foil before adding the chicken to prevent sticking.

 - You can make your own spicy grill seasoning for chicken.
 Combine 2 teaspoons freshly ground black pepper with 1 teaspoon kosher salt, 1 teaspoon garlic powder, 1 teaspoon onion powder, 1 teaspoon crushed red pepper flakes, and 1 teaspoon ground coriander.
 Blend well and store in a small, clean spice jar or container.
 Makes about 2 tablespoons.

-- Honey may be used in place of the brown sugar or maple syrup.
+- Honey may be used in place of the brown sugar or maple syrup in the BBQ sauce.